skygate/skylabs-redux/docs/tutorial.md

 What is Redux Store?
 The store is an object that holds the whole state of our application.
 It's a place that 'glues' actions and reducers.
 There should be only one store in Redux application.
 The only way to change the state inside it is to dispatch an action on it.

 Let's create our store.
 For this, use a function `createStore()`.
-This function takes as the first argument the higher orderer reducer (this one which is not composed with others).
+This function takes as the first argument the higher orderer reducer (the one which is not composed with others).
 In our app it's `rootReducer`.
 Note that function createStore as the second argument (optional) takes preloaded state of store.
-It can be usefully in eg. to hydrate the state from server.
+It can be useful in eg. to hydrate the state from server.

 In the folder `src/store` create file `store.js`